The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: Keck/MOSFIRE Observations

 In order to confirm a subset of our selected sources, we endeavoured to obtain deep near-IR spectroscopy of two $z\sim8$ galaxies from our present sample with Keck/MOSFIRE, and present previously unpublished follow up spectroscopy of two other BoRG galaxies, with the aim of detecting \lya\ emission in $Y-$band.
 The two sources selected for follow up were 0853$+$0310\_112 and 2203$+$1851\_1071, with apparent magnitudes of $H_{\rm 160}\sim25-25.5$ AB and photometric redshifts of $z_{\rm phot}=7.66$ and $z_{\rm phot}=7.84$, respectively.
 As mentioned in Section \ref{sec:compare}, the observations of 0853$+$0310\_112 have already been discussed in \citet{morishita20} and we refer to that paper for details.
 As a brief summary, however, $\sim4$ hrs of $Y$-band did not reveal any \lya\ emission.
 Here we present the follow up observations of the second object, 2203$+$1851\_1071.
 The data were obtained over two nights (25th November 2020 and 7th December 2020; UC2020B, PI T. Treu) in $Y-$band spectroscopic mode, adopting an ABBA dither pattern with 1.25$''$ offsets.
 Each exposure was set to 180 $s$ at a spectral resolution of $R=3500$ (for a slit 0.7$''$ wide) and the weather was mostly clear ($<1''$).
 Each mask contained at least one star with a slitlet placed on top in order to measure the sky conditions and transparency.
 Discarding all exposures with a seeing of $>1''$, the resulting data were reduced with the standard MOSFIRE data reduction pipeline (DRP) and visually inspected for any resulting emission lines.
 No clear emission line was found.

-Finally, we also present previously-unpublished archival Keck/MOSFIRE observations of two additional BoRG objects selected as part of previous studies (but not selected here), namely 2140+0240 and 0116+01425.
-The 2140+0240 field was observed on August 21 2019 for $\sim2$\,hrs with $J$-band and $\sim1$\,hr with $H$-band.
+Finally, we also present previously-unpublished archival Keck/MOSFIRE observations of two additional BoRG fields with 3 targets selected as part of previous studies (but not selected here), namely 2140$+$0241 (1 candidate) and 0116$+$1425 (2 candidates).
+The 2140$+$0241 field was observed on August 21 2019 for $\sim2$\,hrs with $J$-band and $\sim1$\,hr with $H$-band.
 During the observations, the seeing was stable ($\sim0.\!\arcsec6$).
 The data were reduced with DRP as well as a pipeline developed by the MOSDEF team \citep{kriek15}.
 No emission lines were identified along the trace of a $z\sim10$ candidate identified in \citet[][]{morishita18}.
-The 0116+01425 field, where a $z\sim8$ candidate reported by \citet[][also \citealt{livermore18}]{calvi16} is located, was observed on the same night and September 19 2019 for 1.8\,hrs and 1\,hr, respectively, with the $Y$-band.
+The 0116$+$1425 field, where two $z\sim8$ candidates reported by \citet[][also \citealt{livermore18}]{calvi16} are located, was observed on the same night and September 19 2019 for 1.8\,hrs and 1\,hr, respectively, with the $Y$-band.
 The seeing was moderate ($\sim0.\!\arcsec8$) and poor ($\sim1\arcsec$) on those nights.
 The second night was partially cancelled due to a technical issue.
-The data were reduced in the same way as the 2140+0241 data.
-No emission lines were detected.
+The data were reduced in the same way as the 2140$+$0241 data and no emission lines were detected.
+All reduced 2D spectra are displayed in Figure \ref{fig:spectra}.